angular-schule/website-articles/blog/2018-06-apollo-graphql-code-generator/README.md

 __...but wait!__

 This is a full book, as described by the schema!
-Looking at the query, we are only interested in some of the properties and this interface is offering to much.
+Looking at the query, we are only interested in some of the properties and this interface is offering too much.
 Properties like `subtitle` are never delivered from the server and will evaluate to `undefined`.

 If we look at the generated file `graphql-types.ts` we will see that there are not only the types from the schema, but also types for the query `BookList`.